What is the aortic valve?

-The aortic valve serves to regulate blood flowing between the left ventricle (the bottom left chamber) and the aorta (the body’s biggest artery – it supplies the body with oxygen) and to prevent regurgitation as blood is pumped from the left ventricle to the aorta.
-In normal function, pressure increases in the left ventricle during ventricular systole (contraction of the myocardium of the ventricles).
+In normal function, pressure increases in the left ventricle during ventricular systole.
 Once it exceeds aortic pressure, the aortic valve opens and blood passes from the left ventricle to the aorta.
-Then, after systole, left ventricle pressure drops quickly and aortic pressure pushes the aortic valve closed.
+Then, after systole, left ventricle pressure drops quickly and aortic pressure pushes the valve closed.

 What happens when the aortic valve doesn’t function properly?